Ever wondered what an outdoor pit toilet costs? For Rifle’s Grand Hogback Trail System, more than $32,000

 Nature’s call inherited a new financial meaning last week when Rifle City Council unanimously approved adding a permanent outdoor toilet at its Grand Hogback Trail System.

 During the Dec.
-7 City Council meeting, council member Clint Hostettler moved to approve the $32,192 purchase offer from UBC Precast for a toilet at the Grand Hogback trailhead.
+7 City Council meeting, council member Clint Hostettler moved to approve the $32,192 purchase offer from UBC Precast for a toilet at the Grand Hogback Trailhead.

 The Grand Hogback Trailhead is home to an ongoing recreational project that, when finished, will establish 18 miles of singletrack mountain bike trails about nine miles north of Rifle.
 In August, the city approved allocating $265,006 to build out an additional 8.31 miles of trails.